Invitation from Executive State Pastor,

 Rev. Dr. Doug Talley:

-This is your invitation to join me for the Indiana Ministries annual meeting on Monday, October 5th at Madison Park Church in Anderson.
-Along with Mark DeYmaz, the staff will be sharing about key elements of IM’s mission and vision.
-Check-in will begin at 8:45 a.m.
-EST and the meetings will go from 9:15 a.m. to 3:00 p.m.
-EST. As is our habit, the annual business meeting will be at lunch.
+This is your invitation to join me and Dr. Barton for the Indiana Ministries Annual Meeting on Monday, October 4th at Madison Park Church in Anderson.
+Check-in and networking will begin at 8:30 a.m.
+EDT and the meeting will be from 9:00 a.m. to 3:00 p.m.
+EDT.
+As is our habit, the annual business meeting will be during lunch.

-Though voting at the annual business meeting is limited to ministers (licensed or ordained) and lay delegates (more info here), others from your congregation or ministry are invited to attend the general sessions.
-All persons attending must be registered in advance since we cannot accommodate walk-in registrations this year.
+Though voting at the annual business meeting is limited to ministers (licensed or ordained) and lay delegates, others from your congregation or ministry are invited to attend the general sessions.

-Please register by September 29th.
+You can register at www.indianaministries.org.
 You will be asked to select in person or virtual attendance options.
+Cost is dependent on the option you select.
 If you will be attending in person, you will also need to select a meal entree.
-Cost is dependent on the option you select.

 Rev. Dr. Douglas Talley